DynamicDevices/OCR-CSharp-Tutorial/docs/DEPLOYMENT_GUIDE.md

 ## 🚀 Quick Start for GitHub Pages Hosting

 ### Step 1: Repository Setup
-1. Create a new GitHub repository named `OCR-CSharp-Tutorial`
+1. Use the existing GitHub repository `OCR-CSharp-Tutorial` in the DynamicDevices organization
 2. Upload all files from this project to the repository
 3. Ensure the repository is public (required for free GitHub Pages)